mrsilver76/retrobat-runner/README.md

 * If you press the combination correctly, all controllers will vibrate (if the controller supports this), a sound will be played and RetroBat will start.
 * If you do not press the combination correctly or you are too slow, then you will need to start the combination from the beginning again.
 * Pressing the combination whilst you are running RetroBat will do nothing.
+* To change various options, right-click on the RetroBat icon in the system tray.

 > [!TIP]
 > You must use the same controller to complete the combination.
 You cannot press **SELECT/BACK** on one controller and **START** on a different controller.